TheGiftsProject/isc_analytics/README.md

 There are three points of usage for the isc_analytics gem, the first is including and starting to use the gem in your app.
 The second is Client side analytics events and the third is server side analytics events.

-### Including
+### Getting Started

-To include isc_analytics in your app, after you install the gem.
+After you've installed the gem, do the following in order to include isc_analytics in your app:

+## ApplicationController
 Add the following line inside your ApplicationController:

 ```ruby
 include IscAnalytics::ControllerSupport
 ```
-This will enable you to use the analytics object from your controllers and views.
+This will enable you to use the Analytics object from your controllers and views.

+## Application Layout

-And the following line to your main application layout
+Add the following line to your main application layout, under the HTML head tag.

 ```erb
 <%= add_analytics %>
 ```

-This will embed all the needed html for the analytics to run (including the code for all the required services.)
+This will embed all the needed HTML for the analytics to run (including the code for all the required services).

 ### Client Side

-After your install and include the isc_gem you can use the following functions in your client side javascript.
+Once you've included isc_analytics as we've explained above, you will have access to the following client-side API:

 ```js
 Analytics.trackEvent(<event name>, [<properties_hash>]);